tabman83/netplanning-material-client/README.md

 - Run `cordova run android` to run the cordova app on a connected device

 # Build the Android production package
+- Run `gulp` to build the web app for production
 - Create a keystore named `netplanning` following the official documentation [here](http://developer.android.com/tools/publishing/app-signing.html) and store it in the root app folder
 - Run `cordova build android --release` to build the cordova app for production
 - Find the package in the folder `platforms/android/build/outputs/apk`

 # Build the Windows production package
+- Run `gulp` to build the web app for production
 - Run `cordova build windows --release` to build the cordova app for production
 - Find the package in the folder `platforms/windows/AppPackages`

 # Build the iOS production package
+- Run `gulp` to build the web app for production
 - Run `cordova build ios --release` to build the cordova app for production

 # Build the Blackberry production package
+- Run `gulp` to build the web app for production
 - Run `cordova build blackberry10 --release` to build the cordova app for production

 ## Cordova plugins